 Your instructor and/or TA are your best resource for class-specific tasks.

-Doug Hemken, a statistical computing specialist for the SSCC, is available to help you with homework and class projects.
-His hours are 10-2 Monday through Friday, or by appointment (email email@example.com) in 4226I Sewell Social Sciences Building.
+If you are a student at UW-Madison, Doug Hemken, a statistical computing specialist for the SSCC, is available to help with SPSS homework and class projects.
+His hours are 10-2 Monday through Friday, or by appointment in 4226I Sewell Social Sciences Building.
 If he is not available, other SSCC staff may be able to assist you: go to 4226 and then look for the red “Stat Consultant” or the yellow “SSCC Consultant” sign.